-You write the narrative as if you are explaining the ideas to a random person that you might meet at a bus stop.
-These narratives are intended for you to capture and discuss (mainly journal style) essential physics ideas.
+You write the narrative as if you are explaining the ideas to a random non-physics person that you might meet at a bus stop.
+These narratives are intended for you to discuss (mainly journal style) some of the essential physics ideas.

 Equations or other mathematical formulations are NOT ALLOWED!! in these narratives.
 The narrative should be a place where you can write "freely" about the relationships of nature (known as the fundamental laws of physics or the fundamental laws of nature).

-b) MEX == My EXample Section:
+b) MEX == My EXample Section (20 %)